 On the Wedding Day - Day-of Coordination

-Welcome and directions at check-in
+Welcome guests and provide directions at check‑in

-Set up and tear down decor and personal items
+Set up and tear down décor and personal items